ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #create-instance-cli}
 {: cli}

+Use the following information to create an instance with the CLI.

 ### Provision from a stock or custom image
 {: #instance-create-from-image-cli}
 {: cli}

 After you know the needed values, use them to run the **`ibmcloud is instance-create`** command.
 You also need to specify a unique name for the instance.

 Use the following steps to create a basic virtual server instance from a stock image by using the CLI.
-By default, a boot volume is attached to the instance when it's created.
-For most virtual server instances the default boot volume size is 100 GB.
+By default, a boot volume is attached to the instance when the instance is created.
+For most virtual server instances, the default boot volume size is 100 GB.
 The default boot volume size for a z/OS virtual server instance is 250 GB.

 1. Create an instance by using the following command.